gpaux/Mediana/CustomFunctions.md

   </div>
 </center>

-## User-defined functions for Analysis Model
+## User-defined functions for an analysis model

 If a significance test, descriptive statistic or multiplicity adjustment procedure is not included in the Mediana package, the user can easily define a custom function that implements a test, computes a descriptive statistic or performs a multiplicity adjustment.
 The user must follow the guidelines presented below to create valid custom functions.